-Just the other day I was on Facebook and I noticed someone talking about a really successful person that went to my high school.
-So naturally, I clicked on their profile to see what he was up to.
+Just the other day I was on Facebook, and I noticed someone talking about a really successful person that went to my high school.
+So naturally, I clicked on his profile to see what he was up to.

-The person is a genius, and I doubt they ever got less than an A in a class.
-After high school they attended Stanford and landed some successful positions at companies like Microsoft and Google.
+The person is a genius, and I doubt he ever got less than an A in a class.
+After high school he attended Stanford and landed some successful positions at companies like Microsoft and Google.

-If you looked at this person’s resume you’d be impressed, I’m sure.
-They’re smart, ambitious, and hard working.
-You would think the person is probably the most successful person from their high school class, right?
+If you looked at this person’s resume, you’d be impressed, I’m sure.
+He is smart, ambitious, and hard working.
+You would think he is probably the most successful person from his high school class, right?

-Well, they aren’t.
+Well, he isn’t.
 The most successful person in that high school class was my cousin.
 How can this be?
-It isn’t due to grades because my cousin rarely got As… and he didn’t do well on his SATs.
+It isn’t due to grades because my cousin rarely got As, and he didn’t do well on his SATs.
 He also didn’t graduate from a 4-year university.

-So why is my cousin the most successful person of his high school class?
+So, why is my cousin the most successful person of his high school class?
 He hustled harder.
-Instead of going to college, he spent the first few years working in the corporate world and within 3 years he was able to get his salary up to $120,000 a year by helping corporations leverage search engines.
+Instead of going to college, he spent the first few years working in the corporate world, and within three years he was able to get his salary up to $120,000 a year by helping corporations leverage search engines.

-Here are some great qualities my cousin possesses and you need if you want to succeed as an entrepreneur:
+Here are some great qualities my cousin possesses, which you need if you want to succeed as an entrepreneur:

 Quality #1: The drive to make money